How do I use VM Import/Export to export a VM-based instance on my AMI?

 2. Install the AWS CLI on a client machine.
 Then, configure the AWS CLI with the AWS credentials for your IAM user.

-3. Create a new S3 bucket in the same AWS Region as the AMI that you plan to export.
+3. Create a new Amazon S3 bucket in the same AWS Region as the AMI that you want to export.

-4. Activate AWS Security Token Service (AWS STS) in the Region that you use for VM Import/Export.
+4. Activate AWS Security Token Service (AWS STS) in the Region that you want to use for VM Import/Export.
 Then, create the required service role.

 5. From the client machine that you installed the AWS CLI on, run the export-image command to start the export image task: